 Designing a home is something that takes years of practice.
 Coming up with a good house design takes even longer to achieve.
 Sure, most of us can come up with plenty of design ideas with thumbnail sketches or back of the napkin drawings.
 However, there is a difference between abstract concepts and actual measured designs.
 You should not underestimate taking those abstract ideas and arranging them into a workable floor plan layout with appropriate scale and consistency.
 It takes a merging of a sound design philosophy, raw ideas, and skill to develop qualities that go into good house designs.
 It is the difference in an acceptable home plan and the perfect house plans for a homeowner.

-Make Good House Designs With Function Then Form
+Make Good House Designs With Function Followed By Form

 For anyone designing a home, the first thing you should know is that form follows function.
 This is design 101 for a professional home designer and architect providing design services.
 It is my personal design philosophy and weight heavily on decisions made when I undertake home planning projects.
 A very well conceived home design starts with how the home will function from day to day.
 The residing family will determine that function.
 The flow of the floor plan should present easy traffic navigation and comfortably sized rooms.